surusgop/contact_app/docs/walkthrough.md

 - `countUnflushedManualRows()` — a manual card counts as real if it has any of `signup_id`, `_first_name`, `_last_name`, `_full_name`, or `content`.

 **Manual entry**
-- `addManualForm()` — builds a card imperatively via `document.createElement` (no template strings), wiring each control to mutate its own `formData` object: name input splits into first/last/full, NB ID input, **Find** button (opens the overlay and fills the ID, plus the name if it was blank), method/status `<select>`s built from the injected vocabularies, a date input, a notes textarea, and a Remove button that splices the form out of `manualForms`.
+- `addManualForm()` — builds a card imperatively via `document.createElement` (no template strings), wiring each control to mutate its own `formData` object: name input splits into first/last/full, NB ID input, **Find** button (opens the overlay and fills the ID, plus the name if it was blank), method/status `<select>`s built from the injected vocabularies, a date input, a notes textarea, a **Tag** input (`formData.tag`), and a Remove button that splices the form out of `manualForms`.
 Called once on `DOMContentLoaded`, so there's always one blank card.

 **Preview table**
 - `spellDate(dateStr)` — the browser-side twin of `_spell_date`, handling ISO and `M/D/YYYY`.
 Display only.